DETAILED ACTION

 Additionally, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Kiesel, as modified, to include wherein the carrier assembly is disposed a distance of at least 10% of a total radius of the pad from a center of the pad and no more than 90% of the total radius of the pad from the center of the pad since it has been held that “where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device” Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 SPQ 232 (1984).
 In the instant case, the device of Kiesel, as modified, would not operate differently with the claimed ratio since the carrier assembly would continue to be able to process the workpiece.
 Further, it appears the applicant places no criticality on the claimed range.

-Claim 10 is rejected under 35 U.S.C.
-103 as being unpatentable over Kiesel et al. (US PGPUB 20080132152), hereinafter Kiesel, in view of Huang et al. (US PGPUB 20190054590), hereinafter Huang, as applied to claim 9 above, and further in view of Kimba (US PGPUB 20120019830).
+Claims 3 and 10 are rejected under 35 U.S.C.
+103 as being unpatentable over Kiesel et al. (US PGPUB 20080132152), hereinafter Kiesel, in view of Huang et al. (US PGPUB 20190054590), hereinafter Huang, and further in view of Tolles et al. (US PGPUB 20180207770), hereinafter Tolles, as applied to claims 1-2 and 9 above, and further in view of Kimba (US PGPUB 20120019830).

 Regarding claim 10, Kiesel, as modified, teaches the claimed invention as rejected above in claim 9.

-However, Kimba teaches a method of monitoring progress of substrate polishing and a polishing apparatus comprising a metrology unit (fig. 8) connected to the controller (fig. 8, processor 15) and configured to measure a polishing rate near an edge of a substrate ([0057], the polishing rate is calculated from the initial film thickness, the last film thickness and the polishing time that are obtained by actual measurement).
+However, Kimba teaches a method of monitoring progress of substrate polishing and a polishing apparatus comprising a metrology unit (fig. 8) connected to the controller (fig. 8, processor 15) and configured to measure a polishing rate near an edge of the substrate ([0057], the polishing rate is calculated from the initial film thickness, the last film thickness and the polishing time that are obtained by actual measurement).

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified Kiesel, as modified, to incorporate the teachings of Kimba to provide a metrology unit connected to the controller and configured to measure a polishing rate near an edge of a substrate.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified Kiesel, as modified, to incorporate the teachings of Kimba to provide a metrology unit connected to the controller and configured to measure a polishing rate near an edge of the substrate.

 Specifically, it would have been obvious to incorporate the sensor teachings of Kimba to provide a sensor disposed within the platen of Kiesel which comprises a window through the pad of Kiesel and a measurement unit, wherein the measurement unit is connected to the controller of Kiesel and is configured to measure a polishing rate near an edge of a substrate.
 Doing so would promote quality of the workpiece by preventing over polishing of the workpiece.
 Additionally, doing so would aid in identifying an endpoint of the processing.

 Claims 11-13 are rejected under 35 U.S.C.
-103 as being unpatentable over Kiesel et al. (US PGPUB 20080132152), hereinafter Kiesel, in view of Huang et al. (US PGPUB 20190054590), hereinafter Huang, as applied to claim 9 above, and further in view of Chen (US PGPUB 20120171933).
+103 as being unpatentable over Kiesel et al. (US PGPUB 20080132152), hereinafter Kiesel, in view of Huang et al. (US PGPUB 20190054590), hereinafter Huang, and further in view of Tolles et al. (US PGPUB 20180207770), hereinafter Tolles, as applied to claim 9 above, and further in view of Chen (US PGPUB 20120171933).

 Regarding claim 11, Kiesel, as modified, teaches the claimed invention as rejected above in claim 9.
 Additionally, Kiesel, as modified, teaches wherein the second fluid delivery arm comprises: